Home / Fry & Fritters / Hot and Spicy Taro Chips Recipe | Bengali Shola Kochu

 The four main kinds of taro plants are as follows:

 1. Ordinary taro [Colocasia esculenta] synonyms: Arum esculentum, Caladium esculentum, Colocasia antiquorum.
 Eddoe or Eddo is a tropical vegetable, a variety of Colocasia esculenta that is primarily used for its thickened stems.
-The common name is Arum [India].
+The common name is Arum in India.
 The plant is a staple food in many tropical countries and very popular in the Pacific islands.

 2. Swamp taro [Cyrtosperma chamissonis] is called by different names in different islands.
 It is a native of Indonesia and Malaysia.
 In Kiribati it is called babai, in Fiji it is called via kana and in Tuvalu it is called pulaka.
 This is the main kind of taro grown by the atoll people in Kiribati, Tuvalu, the Marshall Islands and the Caroline Islands.

 3. Chinese taro, Kong Kong taro, Tannia, Yautia, Cocoyam [Xanthosoma sagittifolium].
-It is common in the Cook islands and Tonga and less common in other islands.
+It is common in the Cook Islands and Tonga and less common in other islands.
 In Fiji it is called dalo ni tana and in the Cook Islands it is called taro tarua.

 4. Giant taro, wild taro, kape, elephant's ear [Alocasia macrorrhiza] is not usually planted but grows wild in the volcanic islands.
 It was cultivated in eastern Asia.
 In Fiji it is called via kau.